openshift/training/beta-4-setup.md

     -rw-r--r--.
 1 default default 700 Jun 15 09:18 upload.php
     drwx------.
 2   65534   65534  33 Jun 15 09:55 uploaded

+We can create a file and put some content in it, too:

+    osc exec -p upload-2-8no16 -- /bin/bash -c 'echo "foo" > /opt/openshift/src/bar'

+You should be able to visit your PHP application and see the content of the file "bar".

+Lastly, you can execute an interactive bash session inside the container, too.

+    osc exec -it -p upload-2-8no16 -- /bin/bash -il

 ## Customized Build and Run Processes
 OpenShift v3 supports customization of both the build and run processes.